 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Sapp or a variant listed above:

-Sapp Settlers in the United States in the 18th Century
+Sapp Settlers in United States in the 18th Century

-Sapp Settlers in the United States in the 19th Century
+Sapp Settlers in United States in the 19th Century

-Sapp Settlers in the United States in the 20th Century
+Sapp Settlers in United States in the 20th Century

 The Sapp Family Crest was acquired from the Houseofnames.com archives.
 The Sapp Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 25 December 2014.

 houseofnames.com is an internet property owned by Swyrich Corporation.